View Ronald Rutledge's Obituary on lenconnect.com and share memories

 |

-He was born April 3, 1955, in Morenci, Mich., to Doyle and Barbara (Elliott) Rutledge.
-On July 3, 1986, he married Kay Jacobs, and she survives.
+He was born April 3, 1955, in Morenci to Doyle and Barbara (Elliott) Rutledge.
+On July 3, 1986, he married Kay Jacobs and she survives.
 He had been employed by Enders Construction and was a member of the Fairfield Township Fire Department for many years.
 Ron enjoyed hunting, fishing and time spent in the woods.

-In addition to his wife, Kay, he is survived by a son, David (Casey Holt) Rutledge of Moorestown, Mich.; a daughter, Aubrey (Kelly) Thompson of Adrian; three grandchildren, Dominique Suchman, Tyler Thompson and Emeri Rutledge; his mother-in-law, Chris Jacobs of Tecumseh; three sisters, Roxanne (Rick) Metzmaker of Jasper, Roberta Rutledge of Adrian and Rosanne (Dennis) Bakus of Troy, Mich.; a brother, Rodney (Deb) Rutledge of Theodore, Ala.; a sister-in-law, Karen (Herb) Six of Adrian; and several nieces and nephews, including a special niece, Holly (Chandler) Jerore, and nephew, Tyler (Jasmine) Six.
+In addition to his wife, Kay, he is survived by a son, David (Casey Holt) Rutledge of Moorestown, Mich.; a daughter, Aubrey (Kelly) Thompson of Adrian; three grandchildren, Dominique Suchman, Tyler Thompson and Emeri Rutledge; his mother-in-law, Chris Jacobs of Tecumseh; three sisters, Roxanne (Rick) Metzmaker of Jasper, Roberta Rutledge of Adrian, and Roseann (Dennis) Backos of Troy, Mich.; a brother, Rodney (Deb) Rutledge of Theodore, Ala.; a sister-in-law, Karen (Herb) Six of Adrian and several nieces and nephews, including a special niece, Holly (Chandler) Jerore and nephew, Tyler (Jasmine) Six.
 He was preceded in death by his parents and a brother, Richard.